Huni Valley Senior High School: History

 The school is located in the Bosomtwi Traditional Area.
 It has been a developing partner of the school.
 The Bosomtwi Traditional Authority did assist the school by providing land for its present location.
 The Traditional Authority also provides accommodation to the staff of the school.

-The school runs five major programs mainly Business, General Arts, General Science, General Agriculture and Home Economics.
-The school runs both day and boarding system with boarding facilities for students from far communities.
-Students sit for the West African Senior Secondary Certificate Examination (WASSCE), an external exams that gets you admission into any tertiary institutions of your choice after Senior High School.
+The school runs five major programs mainly Business, General Arts, General Science, General Agriculture, and Home Economics.
+The school runs both day and boarding systems with boarding facilities for students from far communities.
+Students sit for the West African Senior Secondary Certificate Examination (WASSCE), an external exam that gets you admission into any tertiary institution of your choice after Senior High School.
 The school colors are white and blue.

-The Past students of the school are referred to as Gyeatuo a word in the Akan language which means to take bullet, in a contextual sense meaning to be Brave.
+The Past students of the school are referred to as Gyeatuo a word in the Akan language which means to take a bullet, in a contextual sense meaning to be Brave.

 Facilities

 The school currently has nineteen (19) classroom blocks with a six (6) unit classroom block, sponsored by their P.T.A.
 There is also a twelve (12) unit classroom block sponsored by GetFund.

 The school has four (4) laboratories that is Physics, Chemistry, Biology to aid with science projects and activities and Computer lab for I.C.T related activities.